KanghyuLee/Deep-human-action-recognition/README.md

 # Deep-human-action-recognition
 This program is framework for 2D and 3D human pose estimation and action recognition.
-This code is corrected errors in the original code and easily derive the results.
+This code is corrected several errors in the original code and easily derive the results.
 In case of 2D Dataset, MPII, visualizing pose estimation result for single person.

 ![Github](https://user-images.githubusercontent.com/71116312/92901675-9f4c4b00-f45b-11ea-989c-e7116531289c.png)